How To Get A Kid To Shut Up When You Need Silence Now

 If you need them to be quiet because you’ll be balancing your chequebook, speaking to someone on the phone or otherwise doing something extremely important, schedule that in your diary and then ensure that they are busy.

-1. If your toddlers are anything like mine, you’ll benefit from putting their favourite food out and in front of them for easy access.
-Because, of course, toddlers get hungry as soon as you sit down to do some work.
+1. Bring out the food.
+If your toddlers are anything like mine, you can capture their attention simply by putting their favourite food out and in front of them for easy access since he’s always hungry.

 A timer will also benefit you as the parent because it helps you track your time properly, which in turn, helps you create more time – an even more important commodity now that you have children.